 5. Should I cover my fire pit?

 You should cover your outdoor wood fire pit or wood burning fire pit table when it is not in use, especially if it is made of steel in order to prevent rust.
-Provided that the cover has air holes or it includes meshing it should be fine to put the cover on once the fire has stopped burning and it has cooled down enough.
+Provided that the cover has air holes or it includes meshing cutouts, then it should be fine to put the cover on once the fire has stopped burning and it has cooled down enough.

 Indeed covering the outdoor wood burning fire pit will potentially extend it’s lifespan as it should prevent any of the metal parts of it rusting, especially if left out in the rain.
+You can purchase a cover or diy it, as long as its protected it should be fine.

 6. What do you put under an outdoor wood fire pit?

 You will need to put fireproof or at the very least heat resistant things underneath your outdoor wood burning fire pit.
-Stone, breeze blocks, paving flags and heat resistant bricks will contain the heat and will not catch fire themselves.
+Stone, breeze blocks, pavers and heat resistant bricks will contain the heat and will not catch fire themselves.
 If you are not certain whether the material under the pit is heat resistant or fireproof then put something you definitely know will not catch fire under the wood fire pit itself.

 7. Why does my outdoor wood fire pit smoke so much?